We provide support to dementia researchers who are funded by or seeking funding from other organisations.

 We do this by:

-- enabling researchers to involve people affected by dementia in their research
+- Enabling researchers to involve people affected by dementia to help shape their research

 Hear how our volunteers have worked with Dr Kurt De Vos at the University of Sheffield